sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_4_WhatIsAComputerAndCPU/Questions01.md

 **Answer** b)

 **Explanation**

-a) CPU or Central Processing Unit is called the centre or brain of a computer.
-It is nothing but a small silicon chip.
-All other parts are supporting the CPU.
-Option (a) RAM is the primary computer memory where data is stored.
-Option (d) Disk is the secondary storage which is the secondary memory.
-Option (c) GPU is Graphics Processing Unit.
-It is a small chip inside the graphics card &amp; it processes the display of the device.

-b) CPU or Central Processing Unit is called the centre or brain of a computer.
-It is nothing but a small silicon chip.
-All other parts are supporting the CPU.
-Option (a) RAM is the primary computer memory where data is stored.
-Option (d) Disk is the secondary storage which is the secondary memory.
-Option (c) GPU is Graphics Processing Unit.
-It is a small chip inside the graphics card &amp; it processes the display of the device.

-c) CPU or Central Processing Unit is called the centre or brain of a computer.
-It is nothing but a small silicon chip.
-All other parts are supporting the CPU.
-Option (a) RAM is the primary computer memory where data is stored.
-Option (d) Disk is the secondary storage which is the secondary memory.
-Option (c) GPU is Graphics Processing Unit.
-It is a small chip inside the graphics card &amp; it processes the display of the device.

-d) CPU or Central Processing Unit is called the centre or brain of a computer.
+CPU or Central Processing Unit is called the centre or brain of a computer.
 It is nothing but a small silicon chip.
 All other parts are supporting the CPU.
 Option (a) RAM is the primary computer memory where data is stored.
 Option (d) Disk is the secondary storage which is the secondary memory.
 Option (c) GPU is Graphics Processing Unit.
 It is a small chip inside the graphics card &amp; it processes the display of the device.

 ---
 ---